Subscribe to our Newsletter

 Steven L. Nichols

-Steven L. Nichols has been involved with all aspects of intellectual property for nearly 25 years.
-He has served as a patent examiner, registered patent attorney and law school professor.
-Steven has published articles and presented on various eCommerce and intellectual property topics in Paris, Tokyo and throughout the United States.
-Steven also enjoys skiing and mountain biking.
+Steven Nichols is a Patent Attorney with nearly 25 years of experience in all aspects of intellectual property law.
+He has served as a patent examiner, registered patent attorney, and law school professor.
+Steven has published articles and presented on eCommerce and intellectual property topics in Paris, Tokyo, and across the United States.

-Steven entered the intellectual property field as a patent examiner at the U.S. Patent & Trademark Office.
-As an examiner, Steven handled hundreds of patent applications related to light detectors with associated optics and circuitry.
-These inventions covered a wide range of electrical fields including imaging arrays and image intensifiers, fiber optic communications, photocopiers and fax machines, auto-focus cameras, product inspection systems, intruder detection systems, and missile tracking systems.
+Steven began his career as a patent examiner at the U.S. Patent and Trademark Office.
+During his time there, he handled hundreds of patent applications related to light detectors with associated optics and circuitry.
+These inventions spanned a variety of electrical fields, including imaging arrays, fiber optic communications, photocopiers, auto-focus cameras, product inspection systems, intruder detection systems, and missile tracking systems.

-After two years at the Patent Office, Steven entered private practice, first as a patent agent and then as a registered patent attorney.
-Steve’s practice has covered all areas of intellectual property law with an emphasis on drafting and prosecuting patent and trademark applications for major corporate clients.
-Steven prosecutes patents in the electrical and mechanical arts, including software and business method patents.
-Steven also handles eCommerce and Internet legal issues, intellectual property licensing and litigation.
+After two years at the Patent Office, Steven transitioned to private practice, first as a patent agent and later as a registered patent attorney.
+His practice covers all areas of intellectual property law, with a focus on drafting and prosecuting patent and trademark applications for major corporate clients.
+Steven has extensive experience prosecuting patents in the electrical and mechanical arts, including software and business method patents.
+He also handles eCommerce and Internet legal issues, intellectual property licensing, and litigation.

-Steven holds a Bachelor of Science degree cum laude in Applied Physics from Brigham Young University in Provo, Utah and a Juris Doctor degree with High Honors from the George Mason University School of Law in Arlington, Virginia.
-Steven is an admitted attorney in Virginia, the District of Columbia and Utah.
+Steven earned his Bachelor of Science degree, cum laude, in Applied Physics from Brigham Young University in Provo, Utah.
+He received his Juris Doctor degree, with High Honors, from the George Mason University School of Law in Arlington, Virginia.

 ×